safe(3)

 $cpt = new Safe;

-# vet arguments and perform potentially
+sub wrapper {# vet arguments and perform potentiallyunsafe operations}

 $cpt->share('&wrapper');